Microsoft OPC Publisher

 Reference

 The diagnostics output and metrics contain a Server queue overflows instrument which captures the number of data values with overflow bit set and indicates data changes were lost.
 Increase the QueueSize of frequently sampled items until the instrument stays 0.
+You can also configure the publisher with the --aq command line option and let it calculate an appropriate queue size taking into account the (revised) publishing interval and sampling interval for a monitored item.

 Notifications received by the writers in the writer group inside OPC Publisher are batched and encoded and published to the chosen transport sink.